Yankee Trade Upgrades Lineup and Bullpen, Screws the Red Sox

 That two playoff-bound teams were clamoring for Frazier shows just how desperate the Yankees and Red Sox were for a bat.
 The 31-year-old New Jersey native is only hitting .207 this year.
 His 16 home runs are good, but in the juiced-ball era only good enough for 53rd best in baseball.
 Still, there’s reason for optimism with Frazier if you look hard enough.
 His .214 batting average on batted balls is well below his career line, despite hitting the ball with the same authority he always has.
 So there’s a decent shot his horrendous batting average improves, becoming simply bad by the end of the season.

 Truth is, Frazier doesn’t have to be a superstar to be an improvement.
-A longtime third baseman, he seems poised to slide over the first once he’s in pinstripes, allowing Chase Headley to remain at third and filling the void created by Greg Bird’s injury.
+A longtime third baseman, he seems poised to slide over the first once he’s in pinstripes, allowing Chase Headley to remain at third, and filling the void created by Greg Bird’s injury.
 Joe Girardi is currently running out first basemen who belong in Scranton/Wilkes-Barre.
 Even with his struggles, Frazier’s OPS is nearly .100 points higher than the dismal .686 OPS put up by Yankee first baseman this year.
 He could get worse and still be better than Ji-man Choi and Garrett Cooper.

-Frazier may have been the headliner of this deal, but there’s a good chance the two relievers coming to the Bronx have a bigger impact on the team’s success this season.
+Frazier may have been the headliner of this deal, but there’s a good chance the two relievers coming to the Bronx will have a bigger impact on the team’s success this season.
 Robertson, the former Yankee closer, will likely take over the eighth inning, allowing Dellin Betances to be deployed more liberally in high-pressure situations.
 Robertson could also step in and cover closing duties for Aroldis Chapman, who hasn’t been his old dominant self since returning from injury a month ago.

 That leaves Kahnle, who has emerged as one of the most dominant strikeout pitchers in baseball this season.
 The 27-year-old is also under team control for the next three seasons, so he should be a dominant part of a dominant bullpen for years to come.